Your Cheat Sheet To Amazon RSUs

 When Do the RSUs Vest?

-• Year 3: 20% of the grant will vest at the six-month point of your third year.
-The grant will vest again at the same rate at the 12-month mark, for a total of 40%.
+Year 3: 40% of the grant will vest at the end of your third year.

 One more thing to note: This is how the vesting schedule for Amazon RSUs works right now, but that might change soon.
 In an effort to boost employee retention, Amazon might switch to a monthly vesting schedule for at least some of its employees.